myqrizzo/Portfolio/README.md

 # Portfolio
 Portfolio

-This is early stages of what will hopefully blossom into something of merit!
+This is at early stages.